 If you’d like to learn more about the first Chinese contract workers in Singapore, a visit to the Chinatown Heritage Center on 48 Pagoda Street is highly recommendable.

-That lunch is planned at Little India, giving you a good opportunity to experience the stark cultural contrast within a couple of minutes.
+The fact that I planned lunch in the so-called Little India district gives you a great opportunity to experience the city’s stark cultural contrasts within just a couple of minutes.
 The MRT North-East Line takes you there from the stop Chinatown to Little India in 15 minutes.

-Little India’s arterial road is the Serangoon Road with colorful stores with blearing Indian music and exotic scents.
+Little India’s arterial road is the Serangoon Road with colorful stores with blaring Indian music and exotic scents.
 Bollywood at its best.

 Once you’re done awing, turn into Kerbau Road.
 Behind the first crossing, you will notice a very colorful building to your left, the ‘Tan Teng Niah’.
 Built in 1900, it is the last Chinese villa in this neighborhood, stemming from the era when Chinese businesses used to operate next to Indians.